Common Threats and How to Prevent Them

 Preventing Replay attacks

 Replay attacks can be avoided by using session tokens.
 However, if these credentials are stolen from local storage (like during an XSS attack), there are ways to prevent someone from holding on to a valid token forever:

 - Set a short expiration time for tokens

 - Provide a way to blacklist tokens that have been used (and possibly even the users)

 The JWT spec provides the

 You can also avoid replay attacks by using one-time passwords.
 With Auth0, you can use Passwordless Authentication, which relies on single-use codes and email links instead of traditional passwords.
-Auth0 also provides Multi-factor Authentication which uses one-time passwords as a second-factor authentication which can be sent via push notifications and texts.
+Auth0 also provides multi-factor authentication (MFA) which uses one-time passwords as a second-factor authentication which can be sent via push notifications and texts.

 Cross-site Request Forgery

 A Cross-site Request Forgery (CSRF or XSRF) attack occurs when a malicious program causes a user's web browser to perform an unwanted action on a trusted site on which the user is currently authenticated.
 This type of attack specifically targets state-changing requests to initiate a type of action instead of getting user data because the attacker has no way to see the response of the forged request.

 One way to verify the requests that are being sent is to utilize the OAuth 2.0 protocol